sp-soul/sp-soul.github.io/_posts/2020-07-22-how-dark-patterns-affect-mental-health.md

 A prime example of this is the airline Jetstar.
 They use misdirection when it comes to selecting seats by preselecting a random one that incurs a $5 charge.
 Now, you can choose another seat for the same price but, most importantly, you can skip this altogether and still receive a random seat for free.
 The way it’s designed makes it look like an ‘opt-in’ but it’s done by default – if you don’t change the random seat and instead hit ‘continue’ you’ll be charged for a seat you don’t need to pay for.
 Now, Jetstar operate roughly 208,000 flights a year (4,000 flights per week), so if *even one person* per flight ends up paying for a random seat, it’ll equate to over $1million extra revenue per year.

 It’s not just them though.
-GoDaddy add extra, charges when you add a domain to your basket such as longer domain registration and privacy protection.
+GoDaddy add extra charges when you add a domain to your basket such as longer domain registration and privacy protection.
 In this case, it could be argued that it’s preying on those who don’t know what they need when they buy a domain.

 ### The effect on mental health
 - ❌ For people with a lack of motivation, they’re likely to simply accept the charges and keep going.
-- ❌ It also preys on the impulsivity of people with bipolar disorder
+- ❌ It also preys on the impulsivity of people with bipolar disorder.

 ## Communication anxiety